elastic/kibana/packages/kbn-observable/README.md

 # kbn-observable

-This package contains a minimally future-[spec-compliant][spec] observable implementation.
-This package is only intended for internal use in the Kibana platform.
+This package contains a [spec-compliant][spec] observable implementation that does _not_ implement any additional helper methods on the observable.

 ## Background

-While the Kibana platform relies on RxJS observables internally, exposed observables should be minimally future-spec compliant.
+While the Kibana platform relies on RxJS observables internally, exposed observables should _only_ implement the specific methods defined in the spec.
+The primary reason for doing this is that we don't want to couple our plugin api to a specific version of RxJS (or any other observable library that implements additional methods on top of the spec).

 As there exists no other library we can use in the interim while waiting for the Observable spec to reach stage 3, all exposed observables in the Kibana platform should rely on this package.

 There is a `rxjsToEsObservable` helper in the platform which transforms an RxJS observable into a `kbn-observable`.